Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Introduction

 The rest of the document is organized as follows.
-Section 2 discusses the design of approximate algorithms, with a special emphasis on Memetic Algorithms and their adaptations to the LOP.
-Section 3 focuses on describing the use of high-performance computing environments to achieve the objectives of this research.
-Section 4 justifies and presents a new algorithmic proposal for the LOP called Memetic Algorithm with Explicit Diversity Management and Enhanced Intensification (MA-EDM$ei$).
-The experimental validation is presented in Section 5.
-Finally, the last section discusses the conclusions of this research, as well as some potential future areas of work.
+Section \ref{sec:futureLimitationsMA-LOP} discusses the design of approximate algorithms, with a special emphasis on Memetic Algorithms and their adaptations to the LOP.
+Section \ref{sec:usingHighPerformanceCE} focuses on describing the use of high-performance computing environments to achieve the objectives of this research.
+Section \ref{sec:adaptationofMAEDM} justifies and presents MA-EDM$ei$.
+The experimental validation is presented in Section \ref{sec:ExperimentalValidation}.
+Finally, the last section, discusses the conclusions and future areas of work.